This post contains affiliate links. See my disclosure policy here.

 Tasting Notes

-“The Essential Cocktail Book’s description of this cocktail was a ‘Caribbean-inspired French 75,’ and I thought that was the perfect way to think of it.
+Kendall’s Take: “The book’s description of this cocktail was a ‘Caribbean-inspired French 75,’ and I thought that was the perfect way to think of it.
 Over the last year, I’ve learned that I’m likely to love just about any cocktail topped with sparkling wine, and this was another winner.
-In my opinion, most taste like a flavored bubbly, but the rum really shines in this recipe.
-I would make this again during the summer months when rum is on the menu but I still want some sparkle.”
+In my opinion, most taste like a flavored bubbly, but the rum really shines in the Airmail.
+I would make this again during the summer months when rum is on the menu but I still want some bubbles.”

 Recipe